 Massimo definitely knows what he’s doing with the female body.

 You can’t have such a handsome actor devour pussy like he did and expect the viewers to keep in mind he’s a kidnapped, abuser, manipulator, stalker, and a dangerous mafia boss and we’re witnessing a textbook Stockholm syndrome.
 I mean he spit on a kitty before he ate it.
-My jaw dropped just as his did.
-How can you watch that on a platform that streams kids show?
+My jaw dropped.

 In all seriousness, it was a terrible movie.
 I was laughing way too hard and cringing way too much.